-II.
-Some general considerations of growth
+2. Some general considerations of growth

-Growth of crystalline thin films is an enormously rich subject with many different facets and theoretical approaches, e.g. equilibrium considerations about crystal phases and shapes, statistical analysis of correlation lengths and surface roughness, or detailed analysis of dynamic processes of growth like diffusion and nucleation (see Figure 1).
-A thorough treatment of its theoretical aspects can be found in References [18-21].
-Here we want to briefly touch the aspects of the in-plane crystallographic relationship, the out-of-plane structure / evolution of morphology, as well as dynamic scaling before discussing specific issues of organic thin film growth.
+Growth of crystalline thin films is an enormously rich subject with many different facets and theoretical approaches, e.g. equilibrium considerations about crystal phases and shapes, statistical analysis of correlation lengths and surface roughness, or detailed analysis of dynamic processes of growth like diffusion and nucleation (see figure 1).
+A thorough treatment of its theoretical aspects can be found in [18-21].
+Here we want to briefly touch the aspects of the in plane crystallographic relationship, the out of plane structure/evolution of morphology, as well as dynamic scaling before discussing specific issues of organic thin film growth.

-It is important to realise that a description of these aspects cannot solely rely on thermodynamic arguments (by which we mean static, equilibrium considerations), but also kinetic aspects of OMBD and its irreversible atomic scale processes (see Figure 1) must be taken into account [22-25].
-The growth of organic molecular films in particular often leads to non-equilibrium structures due to the growth kinetics as can be seen from significant postgrowth re-organisation [26-28].
+It is important to realize that a description of these aspects cannot solely rely on thermodynamic arguments (by which we mean static, equilibrium considerations), but also kinetic aspects of OMBD and its irreversible atomic scale processes (see figure 1) must be taken into account [22-25].
+The growth of organic molecular films often leads to non-equilibrium structures due to the growth kinetics as can be seen from significant post-growth re-organization [26-28].